jessekhaira/Machine-Learning-From-Scratch/README.md

 ## Description
-This project implements a variety of machine learning algorithms in both classic statistical machine learning and deep learning in python and NumPy.
+This project implements a variety of machine learning algorithms in both classic statistical machine learning and deep learning in python using only the NumPy framework.

 ## Installation